TakumiOtagaki/PseudoknotVisualizer/README.md

 You need to install [rnaview](https://github.com/rcsb/RNAView).
-There is an error around the installation of RNAView, if you are installing PseudknotVisualizer in a directory with a long path (longer than 60 char), you need to edit the line46 in RNAView/src/fpair_subs.c.
+There is an error around the installation of RNAView,
-Please read the issues: [Buffer Overflow in get_reference_pdb() Caused by Insufficient Buffer Size ](https://github.com/rcsb/RNAView/issues/11)

-If you are installing PseudknotVisualizer in your home directory, the installation command is simple!
+If you are installing PseudknotVisualizer in your home directory (recommended), the installation command is simple!
 The installation steps are basically as followings:
 ```sh
 git clone https://github.com/rcsb/RNAView.git